State Armed Police Forces: Structure of State Armed Police Forces

 The Armed Police battalions in the State will be led by an officer holding the rank of Additional Director General of Police.
 This officer will be responsible for the administration, training, operational preparedness, and welfare of personnel across all armed police units in the State.
-They will operate under the overall guidance and supervision of the Director General of Police.
+They will operate under the overall guidance and supervision of the Director General of Police (Head of the Police Force).

 A Commandant, equivalent in rank to Superintendent of Police, shall head each Armed Police Battalion.
 The Commandant may be assisted by a Second-in-Command also known as Deputy Commandant, equivalent in rank to Additional Superintendent of Police.
 Each Battalion may be divided into appropriate number of Companies and a Headquarters Company, each of which will be headed by an Assistant Commandant, equivalent in rank to Deputy Superintendent of Police.